NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 __Download and install SketchUp__

 1. The OpenStudio SketchUp Plug-in requires [SketchUp 2015](http://www.sketchup.com/) (not available for Linux).
-Older versions are not supported.
+Older versions of SketchUp are not supported.
+To use OpenStudio 1.5.0 with SketchUp 2015, copy all the files in "C:\Program Files (x86)\OpenStudio 1.5.0\Ruby\Plugins" to "C:\ProgramData\SketchUp\SketchUp 2015\SketchUp\Plugins".

 __Download and install OpenStudio__